esphome/esphome-docs/components/text_sensor/nextion.rst

     :description: Instructions for setting up Nextion text sensor.
     :image: nextion.jpg

-The ``nextion`` text sensor platform supports intergers.
+The ``nextion`` text sensor platform supports text strings.
 It can be a component or variable in the Nextion display.
 It is best to set the components vscope to global in the Nextion Editor.
 This way the component will be available if the page is shown or not.